brianwilhite3/Send-Mail-After-Submit/README.md

 # Send-Mail-After-Submit
-Currently under construction.
-Uses data filtering for validation and PHPmailer class to send email.
+PHP class that uses filters for validation and PHPMailer to send out mail.